Quokka Behavior-AnimalBehaviorCorner

 In the wild, quokkas have a lifespan of about 10 years.
 Their predators include foxes, dingoes, birds of prey, and feral cats.

-2. Quokka Behaviour
+2. Quokka Behavior

 The quokka has become popular in recent years due to its unique characteristics, which make it an interesting animal to observe.
 Let’s explore the various behaviors of the quokka, from its social habits to its preferred diet.